 Physical Properties of Topaz and Citrine

 As previously mentioned, topaz and citrine were labeled as the same gemstone until recently.
-That’s because it’s nearly impossible to differentiate these two stones, even to trained gemologists.
+That’s because it’s nearly impossible to differentiate these two stones, even for trained gemologists.
 The only factor that sets them apart is their hardness.

 Topaz is considerably heavier than citrine (approximately 25% per equal volume) since it’s a nesosilicate mineral.
 In other words, it’s one of the hardest naturally occurring minerals, ranking 8 on the Mohs Scale of Hardness.
 Citrine, on the other hand, has a hardness of 7 on the Mohs Scale of Hardness.
 This difference in weight distinguishes the two November birthstones with equal volumes.